BradHubley/SpatialHub/README.md

-# SpatialTools
+# SpatialHub
-For spatial analysis of fisheries data
+Survey design and spatial analysis of fisheries data — Edit